Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Numerical experiments

-The so-called discrete gradient methods~\cite{Quispel1996,Cohen2011,McLachlan1999}, which are also known as discrete derivative methods~\cite{Gonzalez1996}, have often been used for the time integration of dissipative systems~\cite{Krueger2011,Romero2009,Hesch2011,Gros2009,Krueger2016,Portillo2017}.
+The so-called discrete gradient methods~\cite{Quispel1996,Cohen2011,McLachlan1999}, which are also known as discrete derivative methods~\cite{Gonzalez1996}, have often been used for the time integration of dissipative systems~\cite{Krueger2011,Romero2009,Hesch2011,Gros2009,Krueger2016,Portillo2017,Suzuki2016,Romero2010,Romero2010a}.
 For instance, they have recently been suggested to temporally discretize the Landau collision operator in an attempt to preserve its metriplectic/GENERIC structure~\cite{Kraus2017}.
-However, as stated in~\cite{Cieslinski2010,McLachlan2014a}, discrete gradient methods are generally not symplectic (i.e., the Poisson structure of the reversible dynamics is not preserved).
+However, as stated in~\cite{Cieslinski2010,McLachlan2014a}, discrete gradient methods are generally not symplectic for the symplectic leaves and thus the Poisson structure of the reversible dynamics is not preserved.
 Therefore, those discrete gradient methods do not belong to either of the GENERIC integrators defined in Section~\ref{sec:Definitions_GENERIC}.

-Moreover, discrete gradient methods are implicit, thus iterative methods (e.g., Newton's method) are typically needed.
-Therefore, discrete gradient methods could be considerably more time-consuming than alternative methods depending on the stopping criterion for the iterating procedure~\cite{Cieslinski2010}.
+Moreover, discrete gradient methods are typically implicit, in which case iterative methods (e.g., Newton's method) are needed to approximate the solutions at each step.
+Therefore, discrete gradient methods could be considerably more time-consuming than alternative explicit methods depending on not only the stopping criterion for the iterating procedure~\cite{Cieslinski2010} but also the size of the linear system that needs to be solved at each iteration.
 However, in the special case of a damped harmonic oscillator (i.e., $U(q)=kq^{2}/2$), we can work out the integration steps without the iterating procedure.
 More precisely, we rewrite the GENERIC system~\eqref{eq:LDS_1}--\eqref{eq:LDS_3} as

 which is discretized by